learning-zone/angular-basics/README.md

 1. How will you convert a string into a date?
 1. What are Event Emitters and how it works in Angular?
 1. What is shadow DOM?
 How is it helping Angular  to perform better?
-1. What is AOT compilation?
+1. What is difference between AOT and JIT compilation?
 1. What are pipes in Angular ?
 How to create custom pipes?
 1. What is Change detection?
 1. What limits the number of two-way binding attributes in Angular?